alexpods/ClazzJS/README.md

 Main goal of this example is to give you a common idea about ClazzJS.
 It's not discover all features of the library.
 Online working version of this example is available on plnkr: [http://plnkr.co/edit/c5Xveb](http://plnkr.co/edit/c5Xveb).
 Feel free to play around with it!

-Declaring of common Person clazz:
+Declare of common 'Person' clazz:
 ```js
 clazz("Person", {
     constants: {